anudeepND/whitelist/README.md

 sudo chmod +x referral.sh
 sudo ./referral.sh
 ```

+**Note: You don't have to clone the repo every time you need to update whitelist file.
+Navigate to `whitelist/scripts` and run it again `sudo ./referral.sh`**

 ***For optional-list.txt***
 You can add it manually depending upon the service you use.